-Myth: If people feed the birds, they’ll become dependent on bird feeders and will forget how to find food on their own.
+Myth: If people feed the birds, the birds will become dependent on bird feeders and forget how to find food on their own.
 This myth is very similar to another—that people shouldn’t feed birds in summer because there’s enough natural food and birds have to learn not to become dependent on bird feeders.

 Myth: Birds’ feet will stick to metal bird feeder perches in the winter.

 Fact: If this were true, birds would be stuck to all kinds of metal things they can land on—trash cans, gutters, metal roofs—duck’s feet would stick to ice and so would a penguin’s.
 But of course, that doesn’t happen.
 Birds don’t have sweat glands in their feet, so there’s no moisture there to freeze to anything.
 Also, there is little blood flow in a bird’s foot, so the bird’s feet are cold in winter.
 In order for something to stick to cold metal in the winter, it has to be warm and moist—a bird’s feet are cold and dry.